Stuycs-K/final-project-10-klem-spencer-anderson-spencer/WORKLOG.md

 fixed splitting text and started texting hexplayfair Started making main functions and encode and decode functions

+### 5/28/24

+started working on making the image viewable when it's encoded to see the effects of our encoding Ran into some difficulties

 ## Spencer Klem

 ### 5/22/24